 Date: Next Day of Practice – Sunday 28 May 2023 The Buddhist Library (Sydney) and online via Zoom

 Time: 9:00 AM – 5:00 PM Sydney Time (AEST)

-Where: The Buddhist Library
+Where: The Buddhist Library and online

 “I attended the one day with Kynan.
 It was great for inspiring me to meditate more consistently and refreshed my thinking around the Buddhist texts.
 Kynan is a thoughtful and very grounded teacher.
 I trust him and would recommend him to anyone thinking of attending one of his meditation days, whatever level you’re at.”

 “I was getting too reliant on guided meditations and this really helped me to realise how wonderful meditation can be without a voice to guide.
 Kynan provides a perfect container that felt warm, friendly and safe.”

 What happens during the retreat?

 The retreat will mostly consist of alternating sessions of seated and walking meditation (or whatever meditation posture suits you).

 In the orientation we will answer any questions about what and how to practice.
 We will talk about setting our intention for practising for the day as well as discussing what retreats typically look like and why you might choose to practise noble silence.

 The closing ceremony is a chance to chat with other practitioners and end the retreat with a sense of community.
 We will also do a guided practice together.